Netcracker/KubeMarine/documentation/Installation.md

 #### maintenance type

+Generally, the maintenance configuration is the same as the default configuration for balancer.
+The `maintenance_type` option allows to change the default behavior.
-The following example discribes the type that applicable for particular IP in maintenance mode configuration (`not bind` means that IP will not recive neither TCP nor HTTP traffic):
+The following example discribes the type of traffic that applicable for particular IP in maintenance mode configuration. (`not bind` means that IP will not receive neither TCP nor HTTP traffic):

 ```yaml
 vrrp_ips: